jesse-silbert/jesse-silbert.github.io/_pages/about.md

 **Research:**

-Incentivizing Communication through Recommendation: Signaling, Screening, and Congestion in an Online Labor Market (with [Anaïs Galdin](https://www.anaisgaldin.com/home)).
+Learning in Thick Markets: Recommendation and Communication on an Online Job Platform (with [Anaïs Galdin](https://www.anaisgaldin.com/home)).
 [Work in progress]

 Abstract: